d-michail/python-jheaps/docs/tutorials/index.rst

 .. currentmodule:: jheaps

-The different tutorials help you start using the basic heaps implementations that the |Bindings| provide.
+The different tutorials help you start using the heap implementations that the |Bindings| provide.

 .. toctree::